aalgo/TSCBPT/README.md

 [3] Alonso-González, A.; López-Martínez, C.; Salembier, P.; Deng, X., [**Bilateral Distance Based Filtering for Polarimetric SAR Data**](http://www.mdpi.com/2072-4292/5/11/5620), _Remote Sensing_, 2013, 5, 5620-5641.

-- If you use this code in a scientific work, publication or public presentation, please cite the appropiate references above.
+- If you use this code in a scientific work, publication or public presentation, please cite the appropiate references from above.

 Compilation / Installation
 --------------------------